Antti Autti: 2004–2005

-2005-2006
+2005–2006

-Autti kicked off the 2005-2006 World Cup season with third and first-place finishes in Valle Nevado, Chile in September.
+Autti kicked off the 2005–2006 World Cup season with third and first-place finishes in Valle Nevado, Chile, in September.
 He followed it in October with a second place podium in Saas-Fee, Switzerland.

 During Finland's Annual Skiexpo in November 2005, Autti was awarded Rider of the Year by Slammer Magazine's Riders of the Year Awards.
 He received the most votes in a readers internet poll.
 He also finished ninth in Finland's annual Sports Athlete of the Year poll, voted on by sports magazine journalists.

 Before the end of 2005, Autti competed in the X-Trail Jam in Japan and finished fifth in the quarterpipe and fourth in the straight jump.
 For his banner year, he was invited to Finland's President's Ball in December, an annual banquet honoring all of the elite athletes, politicians, celebrities, and public figures in Finland.
-Autti attended the event with Mattila, where they met the President, Tarja Halonen — who was re-elected for a second term on January 29, 2006 — and her husband Pentti Arajävi.
+Autti attended the event with Mattila, where they met the President, Tarja Halonen — who was re-elected for a second term on January 29, 2006 — and her husband Pentti Arajärvi.

-Autti competed in the Burton European Open in Laax, Switzerland in January 2006, taking second place in slopestyle.
+Autti competed in the Burton European Open in Laax, Switzerland, in January 2006, taking second place in slopestyle.
 Two days later, riding with a bruised rib, he finished fourth in the halfpipe.

 At the 2006 Winter X Games, the extremely icy pipe proved to be hazardous to numerous riders, including Autti, and he came up short in his defense of his gold medal, finishing sixth.

 Two weeks later at the 2006 Winter Olympics, despite a near-flawless run, he finished fifth with a controversial low score of 39.1 that elicited plenty of "boos" from fans in the stands.
 Bronze medalist and teammate Markku Koski felt the same way, stating it should have been Autti on the podium.

 After a two-week stay in Japan, Autti returned to the top of the podium at the Vans Cup at Tahoe in March and pocketed $20,000.
 He finished the season with a sixth-place finish in the quarterpipe and 10th-place finishes in the halfpipe and slopestyle at the 2006 U.S. Open.

 In April 2006, Autti and his Flow teammates swept the TransWorld Team Challenge, taking five awards, including Best Halfpipe Rider for Autti.

-In December 2006, he scored 3rd place at the Nokia Air & Style in Munich, Germany.
+In December 2006, he scored third place at the Nokia Air & Style in Munich, Germany.
 The Air & Style is considered one of the biggest and most prestigious events in Europe.